-This is an example of a social enterprise established with the support of the village and the community for the benefit of the community, where the financial profit is paid to the youth for their part in the upkeep but the social return from the entrepreneur activity is difficult to quantify.
-This is reminiscent of the findings of Granovetter (2005), whose research on small businesses showed the great impact of social networks on entrepreneurship.
+This is an example of an enterprise established with the support of the village for the benefit of the community, where the financial profit is paid to the youth for their part in the upkeep but the social return from the entrepreneur activity is difficult to quantify.
+This is reminiscent of Granovetter’s (2005) research on small businesses that showed the great impact of social networks on entrepreneurship.

 Ronit, a local artist, describes the meetings of older adults at her home.
-She receives payment for the art class she teaches, but the meeting also includes an element of social service for the local elderly population, as it encourages conversation about common social issues, etc.
+She receives payment for the art class she teaches, but the meeting also includes an element of social service for the local elderly population:

 "...I have connections to the community, for example, I do classes here... a group of older women has been organized, it's been like this for three years already... they come regularly, one brings cake, another brings fruit, and they sit and work for 3-4 hours, so it’s a fun meeting for them.”

-In one of the villages, Mira, manager of a local cafe, noted:
+Mira, the manager of a local cafe, noted:

 "...we got the old club, there was a lot to renovate, and the kibbutz...gave us the place, initially free of charge, it helped us a lot at the beginning.
 Today, the cafe is used by many people from outside, but it is definitely also a local social place.
 People from the village sit here ... sometimes for business meetings, sometimes friends meet.
 It has become a central and significant place in the kibbutz.
 It seems to me that for my village, this is a WIN-WIN."

-The identification of a need that arose from the village’s management or from the entrepreneur became a type of social enterprise that provided a humane and social response to the residents and, at the same time, employment and livelihood for the entrepreneur.
-These ventures exhibit the entrepreneur’s connection and familiarity with the village and its needs and ultimately contribute to the quality of life of different age groups and adopt some of the services previously provided by the village.
-This is similar to the findings of Lumpkin, Bacq, & Pidduck (2018), who discussed the types of capital that social entrepreneurship provides.
-The economic crisis and later, the repercussions of Covid-19, changed the village’s organizational and economic structure, so that some traditional services are now provided in a new format by private entrepreneurs.
-The pandemic accelerated the growth of enterprises in the village.
-The entrepreneurs adapted according to the restrictions of Covid-19 and the nature of the services they provided included delivery service, products sold on the Internet, and more.
-Many of these practices and adjustments remained as part of the service to the consumer in the years post-Covid-19.

-Their existence represents a response and sometimes a move toward positive social change in a community located far from large cities, and access to a variety and supply of products and services that the local population would not have, were these entrepreneur’s activities non-existent.
+The identification of a need by the village’s management or an entrepreneur became a type of social enterprise that provided a humane and social response to residents and, at the same time, employment and livelihood for the entrepreneur.
+These ventures exhibit the entrepreneur’s connection to and familiarity with the needs of the village which consequently contribute to the quality of life of different age groups and adopt some social services previously provided by the village.
+This theme is supported by Lumpkin et al.’s (2018) findings on the types of capital that social entrepreneurship provides.
+The economic crisis and Covid-19 changed organizational and economic structures such that some traditional services are now provided in a new format by private entrepreneurs.
+The pandemic accelerated the growth of enterprises with entrepreneurs adapting to the restrictions of Covid-19 by providing delivery service, Internet sales, and more.
+Many of these practices and adjustments remained as part of the service to the consumer post-Covid-19.
+Such enterprises represent a move toward positive social change in communities located far from large cities, in addition to providing access to a variety of products and services for the local population.

-The fourth theme: Tensions between the entrepreneur and the village
+Theme 4: Tensions between the entrepreneur and the village

-The encounter between a village that was based on a culture of overall responsibility for its residents and a new business and social culture based on individual entrepreneurship that strives for livelihood and job security is a foundation for a complex situation.
+The fourth theme involves the complex situations that arise when a new business--based on individual entrepreneurship--enters a village based on a culture of overall responsibility for its residents.
 The difficulty in having compatible business expectations, contractual relationships, and social interactions between the entrepreneur and the business locale sometimes creates conflicts between the village’s management, the community, and the entrepreneur.